bodymoto/showdown/README.md

 **RAN WITH:**
 ```Python 3.8```
 ```Windows 10 (version undocumented)```<br/>
-*May not work on versions released post-May 2022*
+*May not work on OS versions released post-May 2022*

 **INSTALL:**
 ```pip install showdown.ssh```